Classes: Thursdays 7pm to 8.30pm

 Level 4 - Advanced handling manouvres

-Click here to REGISTER for Level 1 Agility or follow this link for COURSE DATES.
-People who have started their training elsewhere may be eligible to join a more advanced group.
+Click here on the REGISTER button below for Level 1 Agility or follow this link for COURSE DATES.
+People who have started their formal agility training elsewhere may be eligible to join a more advanced group.
 Please CONTACT US to arrange an assessment.

 In competitions, dogs must run off leash and without food or toys as incentives.
 Penalties are awarded for failing to complete either an obstacle or the course correctly and the dog that negotiates the course in the fastest time with the least number of faults is declared the winner.
 This means that for success in agility competitions considerable speed and accuracy are required.
 The handler is also faulted for touching either the dog or the obstacles, consequently the handler’s controls are limited to voice, movement and various body signals, requiring exceptional training of the animal.